Crankin

 camp

 Crankin Engines Camp is an exciting and engaging course that provides students with a hands-on approach to learning about small engines.
-During this camp, students will have the opportunity to disassemble and reassemble an engine, allowing them to gain an understanding of its inner workings and how it operates.
-Crankin Engines Camp is for kids between the ages of 5-10 (Little Cranks) and 11-20 (Crankin Engines) who are interested in learning more about engines and mechanical systems.
+During this camp, students will have the opportunity to disassemble and rebuild an engine, allowing them to gain an understanding of its inner workings and how it operates.
+Crankin Engines Camp is for all ages!

 how it